sinedied/smoke/README.md

 });
 ```

+### Mock recording

+To quickly create a mock set of an existing server (to allow working offline for example), you can use the
+`--record <host>` option.
+This will proxy every request for which a mock does not exist to the specified host, and
+record the resulting response as a mock file.

+You can change the maximum folder depth for mock files created this way using the `--depth` option.

+The recorded mock set can also be changed using the `--set` option.

 ## Other mock servers

-If you cannot find what you need here, you might want to check out one of these other mock servers:
+If you cannot find what you need here, you might want to check out one of these other NodeJS mock servers:

 - [JSON Server](https://github.com/typicode/json-server)
 - [mockserver](https://github.com/namshi/mockserver)